1. Home>

 Introduction

-Calmar is the Spanish verb for "to calm, to calm down, to soothe".
+Calmar is the Spanish verb for "to calm, to soothe".
 It is a regular AR verb.
 Read on below to see how it is conjugated in the 18 major Spanish tenses!

 ItemSpanishEnglish